The Perpetuity of the Sabbath

 (31) Then Bathsheba bowed with her face to the earth, and did reverence to the king, and said, Let my lord king David live [to the end of a man’s life].

-Let it then be clearly understood that if the word olam did not literally mean forever as Dr. Fruchtenbaum argues, then all the verses in the bible which rely on this particular meaning in order to use olam figuratively suddenly become incomprehensible.
+Let it then be clearly understood that if the word olam did not literally mean forever (as Dr. Fruchtenbaum wrongly argues) then all Bible verses which rely upon this particular meaning in order to subsequently use olam figuratively, suddenly become unintelligible and incomprehensible.

-Another point to keep in mind is that the word olam could not literally mean “to the end of a man’s life” for if it did, the mere mention of the word olam would conjure this meaning (among other legitimate ones) in the mind of the hearer without the need for olam to be used in a sentence.
-Also, one would expect to find this meaning documented in many if not most of the ancient Hebrew lexicons.
-Alas, neither expectation is met.
-Furthermore, in many of the verses that Dr. Fruchtenbaum lists, the biblical author uses olam to describe the intended longevity of a verb and not the longevity of the verb’s subject; therefore, olam could never mean “to the end of a man’s life.”
+Lastly, in the verses that Dr. Fruchtenbaum lists, because the biblical author uses olam to describe the intended longevity of a verb and not the longevity of the verb’s subject, olam could never mean “to the end of a man’s life.”
 For example, Exodus 14:13 states “ye shall SEE them no more forever,” Exodus 21:6 mentions “he shall SERVE him forever,” while Leviticus 25:46 proclaims “they shall BE YOUR BONDMEN for ever.”
-Again, notice that olam as used in these verses, doesn’t presume to predict the longevity of the verb’s subject but only the verb itself.
+Again, notice that olam as used in these verses doesn’t presume to predict the longevity of the verb’s subject but only the verb itself.
 This pattern directly contradicts Fruchtenbaum’s claim.

 The fourth thing to keep in mind about the meaning of olam is that it sometimes means only “an age” or “dispensation.”
 For example, Deuteronomy 23:3 uses the term for ever but limits the term to only ten generations.
 Here it obviously carries the concept of an age.
 In II Chronicles 7: 16, it is used only for the period of the First Temple.

 Unfortunately, Dr. Fruchtenbaum has misapprehended the meaning of Deuteronomy 23:3.
-The term “for ever” is not being limited to ten generations, rather, olam is amplifying the prohibition of Moabite and Ammonite participation in the Israelitish assembly from ten generations up until time without end.
-In regards to Deuteronomy 23:3, Dr. John Gill explains that the prohibition is perpetual;
+The term “for ever” is not being limited to ten generations, rather, olam is amplifying (by way of comparison) the prohibition of Moabite and Ammonite participation in the Israelitish assembly from ten generations up until time without end.
+In regards to Deuteronomy 23:3, Dr. John Gill explains that the prohibition is perpetual:

 “that is, not only to the tenth generation, but for ever; and this law was understood as in force in Nehemiah’s time, which was more than ten generations from the making of it.”

-How telling it is that the Prophet Nehemiah does not employ Dr. Fruchtenbaum’s reasoning in regards to olam; for in reading Nehemiah 13:1, 23-31 we find that the prophet rightly understands Deuteronomy 23:3 as really meaning “for ever” thereby putting an end to the notion that olam in Deuteronomy 23:3 is signifying “an age.”
+How telling it is that the Prophet Nehemiah does not employ Dr. Fruchtenbaum’s reasoning in regards to olam; for in reading Nehemiah 13:1, 23-31 we find that the prophet rightly understands Deuteronomy 23:3 as really meaning “for ever.”
+Such an observation clearly puts an end to the notion that olam in Deuteronomy 23:3 is signifying “an age.”

 The take home point is that, if olam sometimes meant “an age” or “dispensation” then these definitions would also be listed along with the olam’s primary definition in most ancient Hebrew lexicons.
-Of course, if any sentence could arbitrarily supplement the established semantic scope of a given word—and do so in a non-stipulative sense—then dictionaries would serve no purpose.
+Of course, if anyone, by merely constructing a sentence, could arbitrarily supplement the established semantic scope of a given word—and do so in a non-stipulative sense—then dictionaries would serve no purpose.
 There is simply no way of getting around the fact that the word olam in these verses actually means forever.

 So, again, the word for ever in Hebrew does not mean “eternal” as it does in English; it means up to the end of a period of time, either a man’s life, or an age, or a dispensation.

 Well, there goes the Old Testament doctrine of the believer’s eternal life.
 In Daniel 12:2, we read that believers who are now dead will in the future awake “to everlasting [olam] life” while unbelievers will awake to “everlasting [olam] contempt.”
 If however, Fruchtenbaum’s commentary is right, then perhaps the life that these believers are granted upon their resurrection is a life that is only “an age” or an uncertain “dispensation” since after all, he says “[olam] does not carry the concept of eternity as the English word ‘forever’ does.”
 These are the type of absurd conclusions that accompany efforts to undermine the clear meaning of words for the sake of producing an argument of convenience.
-An argument that seeks to excuse the Church’s abandonment or redefinition of the Seventh day rest ordinance, an argument that has no basis in scripture.
-Furthermore, many if not most of the ancient Hebrew lexicons admit that the usual meaning of the word olam is eternal.
+An argument that seeks to excuse or rationalize the Church’s abandonment or redefinition of the Seventh-day rest ordinance, an argument that has no basis in Scripture.
+Furthermore, many, if not most, of the ancient Hebrew lexicons admit that the usual meaning of the word olam is eternal.
 For instance:

 - The International Standard Bible Encyclopedia tells us that “olam in the Old Testament … generally bear[s] the full sense of ‘eternal’ and is thus rendered by and indicative of the word ‘everlasting.'”
 [International Standard Bible Encyclopedia on Everlating]